dmbarbour/wikilon/wikrt/README.md

 * `wikrt.h` - header
 * `libwikrt.so` - primary source code

-I might later add some command line utilities to:
+I intend to eventually provide some command-line utilities, too.

 * access and update the codebase
 * import and export resources